MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/responsive-ad.md

 ## <a name="images"></a>Images
 Because audience ads are responsive, you can create multiple image assets with different sizes and aspect ratios so they can flexibly display across a variety of publishers and placements.

 You are only required to provide a landscape image asset i.e., this field must contain one image asset with [subType](#images-subtype) set to LandscapeImageMedia.
 The recommended dimensions for the LandscapeImageMedia are 1200 width x 628 height.
 Optionally you can include additional asset links, i.e., one image asset for each supported sub type.
-For any image asset sub types that you do not explicitly set, Bing Ads will automatically create image asset links by cropping the LandscapeImageMedia.
+For any image asset sub types that you do not explicitly set, Microsoft Advertising will automatically create image asset links by cropping the LandscapeImageMedia.

 > [!NOTE]
 > If this field is set (not empty), then [Landscape Image Media Id](#landscapeimagemediaid) and [Square Image Media Id](#squareimagemediaid) are both ignored.